What is a First Appearance?

 Having a private attorney appear at a first appearance can help a person’s case in many ways.
 The attorney can make arguments to the judge about what a reasonable bond should be, and bring up factors that weigh in favor of a lower bond, such as ties to the community, work history, and criminal history.
 The attorney also will have the opportunity to hear the testimony of any alleged victims that appear to testify, and even ask them questions in some limited circumstances.

 If you or a family member has been arrested you should get help immediately.
-Brett Metcalf, Criminal Defense Attorney, P.A. will handle your first appearance hearings as well as bond reduction hearings.
+Metcalf Falls, Criminal Defense Attorneys, P.A. will handle your first appearance hearings as well as bond reduction hearings.

 Contact us immediately if you would like a free consultation about your case.